skaluzka/makbet/CONTRIBUTING.rst

 We are preferring so-called **fork** development model in **makbet** project.

-For more about it please read official github help pages:
+For more about it please read official GitHub help pages:
 `<https://help.github.com/en/github/getting-started-with-github/fork-a-repo>`_.

 Main development branch is the **master** branch.
 We are trying to keep the